feinstaub/webextension_local_filesystem_links/README.dev.md

 jsfiddle for some whitelist testing: http://jsfiddle.net/awolf2904/tefcs74q/

-Todos for README:

-- [ ] Remove everything jpm related
-- [ ] Cleanup
-- [ ] Changed linting from gulp to eslint directly

 # Building for production
 see README.build-from-source.md

-# Extension testing in browser (still valid?)
+# Extension testing in browser

 ## Install native app
-Go to `src\host\` and run `install_host`.
-This will register the native app in your system-
+Go to `native-host\src\` and run `install_host`.
+This will register the native app in your system.

+## Starting dev script
+Run `npm run dev` will start webpack to build the extension.
+It will also watch for changes to the source files and once `dist` folder is ready it starts Firefox with the extension.

 ## Manually starting
-Run `npm run dev`, open Firefox and enter about:debugging in url bar and load `dist\manifest.json` Extension.
+Run `npm run build`, open Firefox and enter about:debugging in url bar and load `dist\manifest.json` Extension.

 ## With Web-ext CLI
 Install [web-ext](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Getting_started_with_web-ext) with `npm install --global web-ext`.